Jeremie-Chauvel/provision-me/README.md

 ## Disclaimer

+This is a custom install for my setup, modify the chezmoi url

 Using the global script install a ton of tools, you might want to update the list before launching the installation or pick the tool you want to install.
 (A TODO on my part is a picker for the installed tools)

 **⚠ You should always read a script before executing it on your system and avoid executing random scripts of the internet 😊**.